Have You Taken This Gorgeous, Relaxing Ferry Ride From Maine to Nova Scotia?

 Editor's note: This article was written by a Townsquare Media Northern New England contributor and may contain the individual's views, opinions or personal experiences.

-Well isn't this an exciting turn of events.
-You can add another vacay goal to your list for 2022, because it's official: the Cat is back according to Canadian ferry operator Bay Ferries, Limited.
+You can add another vacay goal to your list, because the CAT ferry operator Bay Ferries, Limited started running its summer and fall cruises last year after halting them for a few year.
 This is the international high-speed ferry between Maine and Nova Scotia.